shameempk/easysnmp2/README.rst

 This module provides a full-featured SNMP client API and supports all dialects of the SNMP protocol.

+This is a fork to original easysnmp module which is sadly not maintained anymore.

 Why Another Library?
 --------------------